-AUCTEX is a comprehensive customizable integrated environment for writing input files for TEX/LATEX/ConTEXt using GNU Emacs.
+AUCTEX is a comprehensive customizable integrated environment for writing input files for TeX/IATeX/ConTeXt/Texinfo using Emacs or XEmacs.

-AUCTEX lets you run TEX/LATEX/ConTEXt and LATEX/ConTEXt-related tools, such as a output filters or post processor from inside Emacs.
-Especially 'running LATEX' is interesting, as AUCTEX lets you browse through the errors TEX reported, while it moves the cursor directly to the reported error, and displays some documentation for that particular error.
+It lets you process your source files by running TEX and related tools (such as output filters, post processors for generating indices and bibliographies, and viewers) from inside Emacs.
+AUCTEX lets you browse through the errors TEX reported, while it moves the cursor directly to the reported error, and displays some documentation for that particular error.
 This will even work when the document is spread over several files.